The Black Madonna of

 4. The name Guifré "el Pilós" identifies him as a shaggy count – which is not used for Perceval in the poems, but the rapist turns in the legends of Montserrat even shaggier than the count!

-The picture at the end of this paragraph was taken from the Eastern parking lot of the monastery, yet the chapel at the cave where the Black Madonna was originally found.
+The picture at the end of this paragraph was taken from the aerial tram to the monastery on April 26, 2018, to show the chapel at the cave where the Black Madonna was originally found.
 The weather was ideal that day to localize the legends, but all our images give a false impression because the mountain is usually wrapped into clouds or covered with haze in the summer.
 At left is a sample of our first attempt, taken from Monistrol on April 13, to illustrate this point and more!
-It is the official position at Montserrat that the legends are distributed over several caves, which is important for devout Christians who believe in such miracles.
-But it is rather strange that a monastic chronicle would feature the rape and murder of a virgin – not that this didn't happen – and which could have been another reason why the monks averted their eyes.
+It is the official position at the monastery that the legends are distributed over several caves, which is important for devout Christians who believe in such miracles.
+But it is strange that a monastic chronicle would feature the rape and murder of a virgin – not that this didn't happen – and which could be another reason why the monks avert their eyes.
 They may have been "under orders" to protect the Count of Barcelona or to stifle rumors about an immaculate conception.
 Either way, it's great stuff for conspiracy theorists!